ketancmaheshwari/ketancmaheshwari.github.io/contact.md

 order: 1
 ---

-All kinds of human contacts welcome to my email.
+All kinds of human contacts welcome via email.
 Write to me.

 [Go to the Home Page]({{ '/' | absolute_url }})